vmxt/flamecomics-api/README.md

 Welcome to the Flamecomics manga scraper API.
 This API allows you to retrieve information about manga series, chapters, and images from the website.

-The base URL for this API is `http://localhost:4567`.
+The base port for this API is `9292`.

 ## Installation